Boucher (horse): 1972: three-year-old season

 Boucher began his three-year-old season by winning the Nijinsky Stakes.
 He was then sent to England for the Chester Vase, an important trial race for The Derby.
 He started favourite, but made no impression, finishing last of the six runners behind Ormindo.
 He was subsequently found to be suffering from a viral infection and was off the course for three months.

 Boucher returned in August and won a handicap race over ten furlongs at Leopardstown.
 He then won the Group Three Desmond Stakes at the Curragh, beating the filly Pidget who had won the Irish 1000 Guineas and went on to win the Irish St Leger.
 In the St Leger at Doncaster, Boucher started at odds of 3/1 against six opponents, with the Irish Derby winner, Steel Pulse, being made the 9/4 favourite.
 Ridden by Lester Piggott he moved up to challenge for the lead two furlongs from the finish and won after a struggle by half a length from Our Mirage, with The Oaks winner Ginevra four lengths further back in third.
 The race was run on extremely soft ground and the winning time of 3:28.71 was the slowest recorded at Doncaster in the 20th century.
 On his only subsequent appearance, Boucher ran in the Prix de l'Arc de Triomphe, a race for which he had reportedly been strongly fancied by Vincent O'Brien.
 He raced prominently and contested the lead in the straight but was outpaced in the closing stages and finished unplaced behind San San.

 Assessment

 Boucher was given a rating of 124 by Timeform in 1972.
 This was the lowest rating given to a St Leger winner in the organisation's history.

 Stud career

 Boucher was sold for A$530,000 to the Australian breeder John Kelly exported to stand as a stallion at the Newhaven Park Stud in New South Wales.
 He sired several good winners including Lawman (Doncaster Handicap), Been There (Silver Slipper Stakes) and Mr Independent (Carlyon Cup).The last of Boucher's foals were born in 1987.

 Pedigree

+Boucher is inbred 4S x 4D to the stallion Pharos, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.